 In the Spring of 1950 the Oxford Drive-In Theatre first opened.
 The first movie played was Life with Father starring William Powell, Irene Dunne, Elizabeth Taylor.

 Over the years the Drive-In has been owned by several families.
-The Oxford Drive-In is currently managed by Adam Shawn and Angila Peters.
-The Woodstonian entrepreneurs took a chance at the beginning of a pandemic to re-open The Oxford Drive-In.
+The Oxford Drive-In is currently managed by Katherine and Bob Hay.

 Open Tuesday to Saturday.
 Gates open at 7pm.
 Movies start at dusk, which changes with the seasons.
-We recommend visiting on Cruise Nights, every Thursday from 5-8pm.
-Entrance is free and a great way to gawk over classic vintage cars.
+If you’re movie-watching with a group we suggest visiting on cheap Carload Tuesdays!

 A Dobbernationloves Sponsored Story.
 Some of the links in this story use affiliate links.
 This means that if you make a purchase through our site, dobbernationLOVES will earn a small commission at no extra cost to you.
 Your support helps us to produce comprehensive content.